-Below I briefly describe some of the key issues we each face at each of the life stages.
+Below are some of the key issues we each face at each of the life stages.

 Our Life Is a Series of Turning Points: